Development of professional competencies: levels, methods and models. Definition of competencies

 Contains a definition and three levels, each of which characterizes the degree of development of competence.

-Definition of Competence.
+Definition of competence.
 Shows persistence in achieving goals.
 Sets ambitious goals and achieves the best results.
-He insists on his own in difficult and controversial situations.
+Insists on his own in difficult and controversial situations.

 State of the art.
-Can abandon the planned action plan when difficulties arise and leave projects unfinished.
+May abandon planned action plans when difficulties arise and leave projects unfinished.
 Does not strive to overcome obstacles in achieving goals.
-Difficulties encountered in the implementation of plans and projects can stop progress towards the goal.
+Difficulties that arise in the implementation of plans and projects can stop progress towards the goal.

-Competence level.
-Shows interest and perseverance in achieving goals.
+Level of competence.
+Shows interest and persistence in achieving goals.
 Strives to finish what he started.
-He finds ways to overcome obstacles in achieving his goals, does not succumb to difficulties.
+Finds ways to overcome obstacles in achieving set goals and does not give in to difficulties.

 Skill level.
-Ensures timely achievement of goals and objectives.
-Always brings the job to the end.
-Persistently pursues his line and achieves the best result, demands the same from others.
-He does not stop at difficulties, shows enthusiasm and determination in solving the most difficult problems.
+Ensures timely achievement of set goals and objectives.
+He always finishes what he starts.
+He persistently pursues his line and achieves the best results, and demands the same from others.
+Does not stop in the face of difficulties, shows enthusiasm and determination in solving the most difficult problems.

 Contains five levels, two of which are negative.
-An employee whose behavior corresponds to these two levels can harm the company by his actions.
+An employee whose behavior corresponds to these two levels can cause harm to the company through his actions.

 Outstanding level.
-He is open to new tasks and broadcasts them to others, considers them as an opportunity for his own development, independently sets goals and looks for ways to achieve them.
+Open to new challenges and transmits them to others, considers them as an opportunity for personal development, independently sets goals and looks for ways to achieve them.

-Above expected level.
-Accepts new tasks with enthusiasm, focuses his work on their solution.
+Level "above expected".
+Accepts new tasks with enthusiasm and focuses his work on solving them.

-"expected" level.
-Accepts new tasks, discusses them constructively, requests adequate resources to carry them out.
+Expected level.
+Accepts new tasks, discusses them constructively, and requests adequate resources to complete them.

-Level "unsatisfactory".
-Actively criticizes new tasks and plans, sabotages their implementation.
+The level is "unsatisfactory".
+Actively criticizes new tasks and plans and sabotages their implementation.

-Many employers invest heavily in the development of employees in leadership positions.
+Many employers invest considerable amounts of money in the development of employees in management positions.
 But sometimes trainings, seminars, training programs do not bring the desired result.
 That is why, before developing key ones, it is necessary to conduct a qualitative assessment of the skills and personal qualities of a candidate for a leadership position.
-A correct assessment will make it possible to develop exactly those qualities that are at a low level, or, conversely, to refuse the chosen candidate.
+A correct assessment will make it possible to develop precisely those qualities that are at a low level, or, conversely, to refuse the chosen candidate.

-Professional competencies of the head - what are needed?
+Professional competencies of a manager - what are necessary?

-Before choosing a method for assessing a candidate for a managerial position, you need to decide which key competencies of a manager you will evaluate.
-Of course, in each company, the set of professional competencies of the head will be different.
-It will depend on the position for which you are hiring a candidate: line manager, top management or project manager, as well as the scope of the company.
-For example, for senior management, strategic and analytical thinking, the ability to manage performance and change will be important skills.
-For a line manager - organizational skills, the ability to delegate and set tasks, for a project manager - the ability to clearly divide a strategy into tactical tasks and set priorities.
-By the way, the higher the leadership position, the more personal qualities will affect the effectiveness.
-The higher the leadership position, the more carefully you should approach the assessment of the manager's managerial competencies and personal qualities
+Before choosing a method for assessing a candidate for a leadership position, you need to decide which key managerial competencies you will assess.
+Of course, in each company the set of professional competencies of a manager will be different.
+It will depend on the position you are hiring a candidate for: line manager, top management or project manager, as well as the scope of the company’s activities.
+For example, strategic and analytical thinking and the ability to manage performance and change will be important skills for senior management.
+For a line manager - organizational skills, the ability to delegate and set tasks, for a project manager - the ability to clearly divide strategy into tactical tasks and set priorities.
+By the way, the higher the leadership position, the more personal qualities will influence efficiency.
+The higher the leadership position, the more carefully you should approach the assessment of the manager’s managerial competencies and personal qualities

-Trainings for managers on key performance indicators of employees are conducted by Aleksey Shirokopoyas, Expert in the development of managerial competencies.
+Trainings for managers on key employee performance indicators are conducted by Alexey Shirokopoyas, Expert in the Development of Management Competencies.
 Trainer-consultant.
 Editor in Chief .

 8-926-210-84-19. [email protected]

-We determine the level of mastery of the key competencies of the manager
+We determine the level of mastery of key competencies of a manager

-In order to understand what key leadership competencies you will need to develop, you need to identify at what level the candidate owns them.
-To do this, it is necessary to prescribe for each professional competence of the manager the criteria for a high and low level of proficiency, and then evaluate the skills and personal qualities of the applicant according to them in the chosen way.
-We propose to consider how the key competencies of a leader can be manifested using the example of delegation and stress tolerance.
+In order to understand what key managerial competencies you will need to develop, you need to identify at what level the candidate possesses them.
+To do this, you need to prescribe criteria for high and low levels of proficiency for each professional competence of a manager, and then evaluate the skills and personal qualities of the applicant according to them in the chosen way.
+We propose to consider how the key competencies of a manager can manifest themselves using the example of delegation and stress resistance.

 Delegation.
 In management functions, this is a basic skill for a leader.
-These professional competencies of the manager are the most important for the development of subordinates, increasing their efficiency and significance for the company.
+These professional competencies of a manager are essential for the development of subordinates, increasing their effectiveness and significance for the company.

-Indicators of a high level of mastery of the key competencies of the manager: the manager is not afraid to allow employees to take reasonable risks and try different solutions, encourages subordinates to go beyond the comfort zone and work on new tasks, easily delegates his authority to others, supports, even if the employee makes a mistake , etc.
+Indicators of a high level of proficiency in key competencies of a manager: the manager is not afraid to give employees the opportunity to take reasonable risks and try different solutions, encourages subordinates to go beyond their comfort zone and work on new tasks, easily delegates their authority to others, supports even if an employee has made a mistake , etc.

-Indicators of a low level of managerial competencies: the manager intervenes in the execution of the task or allows himself to cancel the decisions of employees, gives little space for initiative, delegates only those tasks that carry little risk, imposes his opinion, etc.
+Indicators of a low level of proficiency in a manager’s professional competencies: the manager interferes in the execution of a task or allows himself to override employees’ decisions, gives little space for initiative, delegates only those tasks that carry low risks, imposes his opinion, etc.

-Speaks: Svetlana Melnikova - Head of HR Department INEK (Moscow):
+Speaks: Svetlana Melnikova - Head of the HR Department of INEC (Moscow):

-When evaluating the key competencies of a manager, we recommend that you also determine his leadership style.
-This will help to identify the personal characteristics of the leader's behavior in the system of relations between the boss and the subordinate.
+When assessing the key competencies of a manager, we recommend that you also determine his leadership style.
+This will help to identify the personal characteristics of the leader’s behavior in the system of superior-subordinate relations.
 And also take into account previous work experience and the field of activity of the companies in which the applicant worked

-Indicators of a high level of mastery of key managerial competencies: the candidate remains calm and flexible in any type of stress, considers stress inevitable in the professional sphere and is able to adapt to it, avoids the impact of stress on personal life, achieves high quality work, even under pressure.
+Indicators of a high level of proficiency in the key competencies of a manager: the candidate remains calm and shows flexibility in stress of any type, considers stress to be inevitable in the professional sphere and knows how to adapt to it, avoids the influence of stress on his personal life, achieves high quality work, even under pressure.

-Indicators of a low level of proficiency in managerial competencies: stress unsettles, under conditions of high stress a person becomes disorganized, puts unnecessary pressure on others, refuses to perform priority tasks, any changes in plans or their disruption cause tension and anxiety.
+Indicators of a low level of mastery of professional competencies of a manager: stress unsettles, under conditions of high stress a person becomes disorganized, puts unnecessary pressure on others, refuses to complete priority tasks, any changes in plans or their disruption cause tension and anxiety.

-Speaks: Anna Fomicheva - Candidate of Pediatric Sciences, Associate Professor, Human Resources Expert (Moscow):
+Speaks: Anna Fomicheva - Ph.D., Associate Professor, HR Management Expert (Moscow):

-“In my opinion, in the evaluation process it is useful to use the “joint” diagnostic work of the HR manager and the candidate himself.
-This complex includes tests to determine the general orientation of the personality, tests for self-esteem, methods for studying previous experience.
-So, for example, the candidate has successful start-up projects, in the implementation of which he performed several roles at once (generated ideas, formed a team, organized interaction, was the “owner of the process”, etc.) in conditions of limited resources, deadlines and achieved a successful expected result .
-It can be assumed that the candidate, to one degree or another, was forced to show the ability to take responsibility, quickly choose the main thing and concentrate on it, and be stress-resistant.
-Therefore, in the process of assessing it, it is necessary to focus on identifying the degree of motivation and comfort, to continue working with an increase in the level of one’s own qualities and the development of managerial key competencies of a leader”
+“In my opinion, during the assessment process it is useful to use the “joint” diagnostic work of the HR manager and the candidate himself.
+This complex includes tests to determine the general orientation of a person, tests for self-esteem, and methods for studying previous experience.
+So, for example, a candidate has successful startup projects, during the implementation of which he performed several roles at once (generated ideas, formed a team, organized interaction, was a “process owner”, etc.) in conditions of limited resources, deadlines and achieved a successful expected result .
+It can be assumed that the candidate, to one degree or another, was forced to demonstrate the ability to take responsibility, quickly choose the main thing and concentrate on it, and be stress-resistant.
+Therefore, in the process of assessing it, it is necessary to concentrate on identifying the degree of motivation and comfort, continue to work with increasing the level of one’s own qualities and developing the managerial key competencies of a leader.”

-Examples of projective questions to assess stress resistance
+Examples of projective questions for assessing stress resistance

-We choose a method for assessing the managerial professional competencies of the manager and his personal qualities
+We choose a method for assessing the managerial professional competencies of a manager and his personal qualities

-The first assessment of managerial skills and personal qualities takes place in the process of studying resumes (for internal candidates - in the process of studying an application for participation in the competition for closing a vacancy).
+The first assessment of management skills and personal qualities occurs in the process of studying a resume (for internal candidates - in the process of studying an application for participation in a competition to fill a vacancy).
 There the candidate reflects what he can and knows.
 The task of the HR specialist is to identify the degree of mastery of the specified key competencies of the manager.
-Of course, by reading resumes and even by collecting references, this cannot be done.
-Therefore, the second stage of the assessment is an interview with the candidate (be sure to include projective questions in it), at which he can be offered several practical tasks (solving a case, participating in a role-playing game, etc.).
-The third stage of the assessment is carried out during the probationary period, for example, by observing the work of the manager (based on the results, a behavior assessment scale is drawn up), as well as through assessment activities, for example, a 360-degree assessment, etc.
+Of course, this cannot be done by reading a resume and even collecting recommendations.
+Therefore, the second stage of the assessment is an interview with the candidate (be sure to include projective questions), during which he can be offered several practical tasks (solving a case, participating in a role-playing game, etc.).
+The third stage of assessment is carried out during the probationary period, for example, by observing the work of the manager (based on the results, a scale for assessing behavior is compiled), as well as using assessment activities, for example, a “360 degree” assessment, etc.

 Speaks: Anna OVCHINNIKOVA - Head of Recruitment Service at Teleperformance Russia & Ukraine:

-Speaks: League Blank - head of the personnel department of the Globus hypermarket (Klimovsk):
+Speaks: League Blank - Head of the HR department of the Globus hypermarket (Klimovsk):

-“To assess applicants for a managerial position, we use the “assessment by key competencies of a manager” method and use standardized position profiles for this, where all professional competencies of a manager, both professional and personal, are structured.
-In addition, you can use a structured interview, various cases, testing.
-The most complete assessment procedure is an assessment, since such an event includes various tests that help to identify not only theoretical knowledge, but also behavioral indicators of certain key competencies of a manager.
-As a rule, during the assessment, participants perform many tasks in a group, where communication skills are especially pronounced.
-In addition to various kinds of expert tests, it is important to take into account the recommendations of immediate supervisors, subordinates, colleagues, using various methods (for example, “360 degrees”).
-It is also necessary to analyze the result of the work, which can be expressed in economic or qualitative (work with personnel) indicators, which is quite objective”
+“To evaluate applicants for management positions, we use the method “assessment based on the key competencies of a manager” and use standardized job profiles for this, where all the professional competencies of a manager, both professional and personal, are structured.
+In addition, you can use structured interviews, various cases, and testing.
+The most complete assessment procedure is assessment, since such an event includes various tests that help identify not only theoretical knowledge, but also behavioral indicators of certain key competencies of a manager.
+As a rule, during the assessment, participants perform many tasks in a group, where communication skills are especially evident.
+In addition to various types of expert tests, it is important to take into account the recommendations of immediate superiors, subordinates, and colleagues, using various techniques (for example, “360 degrees”).
+It is also necessary to analyze the result of work, which can be expressed in economic or qualitative (work with personnel) indicators, which is quite objective.”

-When evaluating the managerial professional competencies of the manager, also pay attention to previous work experience and the field of activity of the company in which the applicant worked
+When assessing the managerial professional competencies of a manager, also pay attention to previous work experience and the field of activity of the company in which the applicant worked

-Please note that case studies help to effectively assess personal qualities.
-You can make them yourself, the main thing is to clearly state the criteria by which you will evaluate the degree of expression of the candidate's qualities.
+Please note that cases help to effectively assess personal qualities.
+You can compose them yourself, the main thing is to clearly state the criteria by which you will evaluate the degree of expression of the candidate’s qualities.

-“You can assess the personal qualities of a candidate for a managerial position during an interview by asking him projective questions.
-You can also ask the applicant to solve some pre-prepared management case, where he will be asked, as a leader, to make a number of decisions.
+“You can assess the personal qualities of a candidate for a leadership position during an interview by asking him projective questions.
+You can also ask the applicant to solve a previously prepared management case, where he will be asked, as a manager, to make a number of decisions.
 Then ask for detailed comments on them.
-It is also appropriate to use such a tool: the applicant is asked to recall several difficult situations from his practice that he successfully resolved, as well as to analyze a case when, in his opinion, he did not cope with the situation.
-Through open questions, it is necessary to find out what helped or hindered the solution of the situation, what qualities he used, what conclusions he made, etc. As a rule, these tools are enough to assess the presence of personal qualities in a candidate for a leadership position.
+It is also appropriate to use the following tool: the applicant is asked to recall several difficult situations from his practice that he successfully resolved, and also to analyze a case when, in his opinion, he did not cope with the situation.
+Through open questions, it is necessary to find out what helped or hindered the solution of the situation, what qualities he used, what conclusions he made, etc. As a rule, these tools are enough to assess the presence of personal qualities in a candidate for a leadership position.”

 Source Business World